-Favorite Quotations ~ African American Black Roots
+Favorite Quotations ~ African Americans

-You are not judged by the heights you have risen, but the depth you have climbed. ~ Frederick Douglass, Seeds of Revolution
+You are not judged by the heights you have risen, but the depth you have climbed. ~ Frederick Douglass Seeds of Revolution

 The white man’s happiness cannot be purchased by the black man’s misery. ~ Frederick Douglass